Skype for Business Online features

 Skype for Business multiparty audio provides users with an adaptive audio codec for optimal performance under varying bandwidth conditions, visual call and roster controls, network quality indicator, and powerful user management features (for example, drag and drop a participant name to add them to a meeting).

-In addition to audio, Skype for Business enables users to connect through high quality video sessions.
+In addition to audio, Skype for Business lets users connect through high quality video sessions.
 Both person-to-person and multiparty (three or more users) sessions are supported.
 Active speaker video is available only for multiparty sessions.
 With Skype for Business, users can easily schedule an online meeting with video or seamlessly escalate an IM session to a video call.

 Multiparty Skype for Business audio and video capabilities might not be available in certain countries due to regulatory restrictions.
 For details, see About license restrictions.